On nef subvarieties: Introduction

 for $i>q$ and $m>m_0$.
 Here we assume $X$ is projective over a field of characteristic zero.
-After the works of Andreotti-Grauert \cite{Andreotti}, Sommese \cite{Sommese} and Demailly-Peternell-Schneider \cite{DPS} on $q$-ample divisors, Totaro established the basic, yet not elementary properties of $q$-ample divisors \cite{Totaro}.
-There is another approach to partial ampleness of a line bundle (\cite{dFKL}, \cite{Kuronya1}) that we don't pursue it here.
+After the works of Andreotti-Grauert \cite{Andreotti}, Sommese \cite{Sommese} and Demailly-Peternell-Schneider \cite{DPS} on $q$-ample divisors, Totaro established the fundamental properties of $q$-ample divisors \cite{Totaro}.
+There is another approach to partial ampleness of a line bundle (\cite{dFKL}, \cite{Kuronya1}) that we don't pursue here.

 In this paper, we first prove two generalized versions of Fujita vanishing theorem for $q$-ample divisors (Theorem \ref{theorem: fujita} and Proposition \ref{lemma: uniform2}), improving one of the main results in K\"uronya's paper \cite[Theorem C]{Kuronya}.
-However, our methods of proof are completely different.
-Here we use the technique of resolution of the diagonal, as developed by Arapura \cite{Arapura} and Totaro \cite{Totaro}.
-We state a simplified version of theorem \ref{theorem: fujita} here.
-The original version is a bit cumbersome to state.
+One of these generalizations (Theorem \ref{theorem: fujita}) can actually be deduced directly from Keeler's generalization of Fujita vanishing theorem \cite[Theorem 4.5 and Theorem 5.5]{Keeler}, combined with Totaro's results on $q$-ample divisors\footnote{We thank one of the referees for pointing this out.}.
+Keeler's results are more general.
+He took care of the characteristic $p$ case and considered higher rank bundles.
+For brevity, we only state a simplified version of Theorem \ref{theorem: fujita} here.